 - How is the logo designed?

 Of course, the aim is not to imitate your competitors.
-Instead, it makes sense seek inspiration and to consciously differentiate yourself from your competitors.
+Instead, it makes sense to seek inspiration and to consciously differentiate yourself from others.

 Now it’s your turn